Dhar Khurd: Demography

 Most of the people are from Schedule Caste which constitutes 31.18% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 166 people were engaged in work activities out of the total population of the village which includes 158 males and 8 females.
 According to census survey report 2011, 24.10% workers describe their work as main work and 75.90% workers are involved in marginal activity providing the livelihood for less than 6 months.

 Transport

-The nearest train station is located 25 km away in Dalhousie road and Sri Guru Ram Dass Jee International Airport is 161 km away from the village.
+The nearest train station is located 25 km away in Dalhousie road railway station but main junction is Pathankot Junction railway station is about 36 km from it and Pathankot Airport is 40 km from village and Sri Guru Ram Dass Jee International Airport is 161 km away from the village.